use-llm

 Use models via the

-service on the Caila platform.
+openai-proxyservice on the Caila platform.
+LLMs are only available in the paid plan.
 To use the models, top up your balance in Caila. -

 Third-party LLM provider